 NSW Solar Feed In Tariff Information

-Current solar feed-in tariffs in NSW are what’s known as Voluntary Retailer Contributions.
-This means New South Wales electricity retailers don’t have to pay anything for solar electricity households export to the grid.
+In NSW, solar feed-in tariffs are what’s called Voluntary Retailer Contributions.
+This means electricity retailers don’t have to offer any if they don’t want to.
 But most do pay – and so they should!
-While there’s a lot more of it than there used to be, solar energy is still valuable stuff!
+While there’s a lot more of it than there used to be, solar energy is still valuable!

-While electricity retailers don’t have to pay a feed-in tariff in NSW the Independent Pricing And Regulatory Tribunal (IPART) publish a recommended range for them.
-Their recent guidance for a flat “all-day” feed-in tariff has been:
+While electricity retailers don’t have to pay a feed-in tariff in NSW, the Independent Pricing And Regulatory Tribunal (IPART) publishes a recommended range for them.
+For the past few financial years, their guidance for a flat “all-day” feed-in tariff has been:

 • 2022-23 financial year 6.2-10.4 c/kWh